Ron Weasley: Harry Potter and the Prisoner of Azkaban

 In Harry Potter and the Prisoner of Azkaban (1999), Ron's pet rat Scabbers goes missing.
 Ron, Harry and Hermione eventually discover him hiding in Hagrid's hut.
 When Scabbers runs off again, Ron chases him to the Whomping Willow, where he is snatched by a large black dog and dragged into a tunnel.
 Ron and his friends follow the tunnel to the Shrieking Shack.
 The dog turns out to be Sirius Black, who explains that Scabbers is actually the Death Eater Peter Pettigrew.
 As Ron returns to Hogwarts with Harry, Hermione, Sirius and Remus Lupin, Pettigrew knocks Ron unconscious and escapes.
-Ron is forced to remain in the hospital wing of Hogwarts while Harry and Hermione travel back in time to rescue Sirius and the hippogriff Buckbeak.
+(Note: Attributed to multiple references:) Ron is forced to remain in the hospital wing of Hogwarts while Harry and Hermione travel back in time to rescue Sirius and the hippogriff Buckbeak.

 Harry Potter and the Goblet of Fire

 The Weasleys invite Harry and Hermione to the Quidditch World Cup in Harry Potter and the Goblet of Fire (2000).
 Ron is in awe when he sees his favourite Quidditch player, Viktor Krum.
 He is even more excited when Krum comes to Hogwarts to participate in the Triwizard Tournament.
 At Christmas time, Ron attends the Yule Ball with Padma Patil.
 He becomes very upset when he sees that Hermione's date to the Ball is Krum, and the two have a heated argument.
-In the second task of the Tournament, Harry must rescue Ron from the depths of the Great Lake in Hogwarts.
+In the second task of the Tournament, Harry must rescue Ron from the depths of the Hogwarts lake.